HRKings/dnd5e-foundryvtt-itemcollection/README.md

 If worrying about encumbrance is not your idea of fun, just give players a capacity 0, fixed weight 0 item or two and they can just push equipment around to their heart's content.

+### libWrapper

+This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ### Installation Instructions